kshard/chatter/README.md

 }
 ```

-`openai` module is also enables consumption of OpenAI compatible interfaces (e.g. LM Studio).
+**Using LM Studio** `openai` module is also enables consumption of OpenAI compatible interfaces (e.g. LM Studio).
 It only requires explicit configuration of the host where model is hosted.

 ```go
 import (